Nikolay Dimitrov (footballer, born 1987): Kasımpaşa S.K.

 On 17 May 2010, Dimitrov together with his teammate Georgi Sarmov signed for Kasımpaşa S.K. for five years.
 He made his Süper Lig debut on 14 August 2010, in a 0–0 away draw against Gaziantepspor.
 On 27 October, Dimitrov scored a penalty in a 4–1 Turkish Cup win over Menemen Belediyespor.
 On 20 November, he scored his first Süper Lig goal against Gençlerbirliği.
 During the season, he earned 23 league appearances and scored two goals.
-However, Dimitrov and his Kasımpaşa team mates were relegated at the season's end.
+However, Dimitrov and his Kasımpaşa teammates were relegated at the season's end.

 During 2011–12 season he scored 12 goals in the TFF First League.
 His goals helped the team reach the promotion playoffs for the Süper Lig.
 On 19 May 2012, Dimitrov scored in a 2–0 away win against Konyaspor in the first leg of the play-offs semi-final.
 Four days later, en route to the play-off final, he scored the first goal, his fourteenth of the season, in Kasımpaşa's 3–0 home win over Konyaspor.
 On 27 May he played 120 minutes in the play-off Final against Adanaspor.
-Kasımpaşa won the match 3–2 after extra time with goals from Gökhan Güleç, Adem Büyük and Azar Karadas sending them back to the Süper Lig after a one season absence.
+Kasımpaşa won the match 3–2 after extra time with goals from Gökhan Güleç, Adem Büyük and Azar Karadas sending them back to the Süper Lig after a one-season absence.